 The Board recognizes the importance of maintaining the trust and confidence of our customers, suppliers, employees and shareholders.
 As part of its independent oversight of the key risks facing the Company, the Board devotes considerable time and attention to oversight of management's approach to cybersecurity, including strategy, resources, policies, processes and practices.
-At least twice each year, the Board receives reports from the Chief Information Officer and the Chief Information Security Officer on the Company's cybersecurity risk profile, assessments of the Company's enterprise and product security programs, strategy for managing risks, status of projects to strengthen the Company's cybersecurity posture, the emerging threat landscape, and other relevant topics.
+Periodically, the Board receives reports from the Chief Information Officer and the Chief Information Security Officer on the Company's cybersecurity risk profile, assessments of the Company's enterprise and product security programs, strategy for managing risks, status of projects to strengthen the Company's cybersecurity posture, the emerging threat landscape, and other relevant topics.
+In 2023, the Board delegated oversight of cybersecurity to the Audit Committee and updated the Audit Committee's charter to reflect the Committee's expanded role in overseeing these risks, which will include updates at least twice a year.

 To more effectively prevent, detect and respond to cybersecurity threats, the Company has a program for both enterprise and product cybersecurity that is overseen by our Chief Information Security Officer.
 Key elements of the program are driven by the overall Company and functional strategy and include policy, standards, architecture, processes, employee education and incident response.
 The program is designed to protect and preserve the security, integrity and continued availability of the Company's information technology systems and connected products, and also to protect the confidentiality and integrity of all information owned by, or in the care of, the Company.
-Employees receive ongoing education regarding relevant cybersecurity practices and how to protect information from cyber threats.
+Employees receive ongoing education regarding relevant cybersecurity risks and practices, and how to protect information and systems from cyber threats.
+Management periodically engages a third party to assess our enterprise and product cybersecurity programs.
+In addition, the Company's on-premise customer delivery data centers are certified under the International Standards Organization's (ISO) 27001 standard.

-Xylem's Cyber Risk Committee, comprised of senior leaders, is responsible for overseeing the strategic and functional management of cybersecurity across the Company.
+Xylem's Cyber Risk Committee, comprised of a cross-sectional group of senior leaders and executives, is responsible for overseeing the strategic and functional management of cybersecurity across the Company.
 Throughout the year, the committee receives reports and presentations from management and third parties on a broad range of topics around enterprise and product security, including updates on policies and practices, the threat landscape, periodic third-party vulnerability assessments, technology trends, regulatory developments and legal issues, and specific aspects of the Company's evolving risk profile.
 The Company's Enterprise Risk Committee, also comprised of senior leaders and executives, is responsible for reviewing the Company's critical risks, including cyber risk, and overseeing the Company's identification, management and mitigation of risks and associated reports to the Board.